Expanding Empathy Speaker Series

 Bringing together perspectives on empathy and moral decision-making from researchers from around the world, and providing a window into understanding when, why, and how people decide to have empathy and concern and help other people.

-The Expanding Empathy Lectures Are hosted through the Moral Agency and Moral Development Initiative in the Rock Ethics Institute.
+The Expanding Empathy speaker series is hosted through the Moral Agency and Moral Development Initiative in the Rock Ethics Institute.
 The initiative is convened by Daryl Cameron, assistant professor of psychology and research associate in the Institute.
 The series is devoted to understanding the psychological underpinnings of empathy and moral decision-making.

 “It’s meant to be a diverse set of perspectives and angles on the different ways that empathy can manifest in everyday life contexts,” Cameron says.
 “And not just abstract, philosophical discussions—which are quite nice—but some of the topics we studied have direct, practical relevance to things like inter-group conflict and changes in empathy over time and across generations.”